AdobeDocs/experience-manager-65.nl-NL/help/assets/video-profiles.md

 ![Een videocoderingsprofiel bewerken met slim uitsnijden](assets/edit-smart-crop-video2.png)

-Let op: u kunt slimme uitsnijding van video in het videoprofiel in- of uitschakelen met de schuifregelaar helemaal rechts van de **[!UICONTROL slimme uitsnijdverhouding]** in de gebruikersinterface.
+Note that you can toggle video smart crop in the video profile to either on or off using the slider to the far right of **[!UICONTROL Smart Crop Ratio]** in the user interface.

 Nadat u het videoprofiel hebt gemaakt en opgeslagen, kunt u het toepassen op de gewenste mappen.